for companies to comply with the GDPR

-Managing and disclosing personal data while having to control for and inform on where it can be found, how it is collected and stored, and who can access it.
+Managing and disclosing personal data while having to control and inform on where it can be found, how it is collected and stored, and who can access it.

 Managing identities and accesses, following applicable identity policies that are transparent and documented, as well as tools that allow for authorization and authentication to guarantee security.

-Discover and audit
+Discover and Audit

 Control of Personal Data